Know in one minute about Brown rice side effects and benefits

 1. Manage diabetes

-High phytic acid, polyphenols, dietary fiber helps in lowering the glycemic index by slowing glucose absorption and improves insulin sensitivity (3).
-Therefore, brown rice may be health beneficial food for a decreased risk of developing Type 2 diabetes patients (4).
+Brown rice helps in decreasing the risk of developing Type 2 diabetes (3).
+The High phytic acid, polyphenols, dietary fiber helps in lowering the glycemic index by slowing glucose absorption and improves insulin sensitivity (4).

 2. Antioxidant activity

-Brown rice contains vitamin E, phenolic acid and antioxidant enzymes such as superoxide dismutase and glutathione peroxidase.
-They can reduce the risk of various disease by protecting cells against oxidative damage (5).
+It contains vitamin E, phenolic acid, and antioxidant enzymes such as superoxide dismutase and glutathione peroxidase.
+All these compounds in the brown rice help in reducing the risk of various diseases by protecting cells against oxidative damage (5).

 Brown rice contains tryptophan which encourages the production of serotonin.
 Serotonin has sedative and analgesic properties (6).